Universal Discrete-Domain Speech Enhancement: Related Work

 \subsection{Neural Speech Coding}

-As a key speech signal processing technology, speech coding aims to efficiently compress and reconstruct speech signals while preserving perceptual quality.
-A speech codec serves as the concrete implementation of speech coding, compressing speech signals into discrete tokens that can be used to accurately reconstruct the original speech.
-A typical speech codec consists of an encoder, a quantizer, and a decoder.
-Speech codecs can generally be divided into two categories: traditional speech codecs and neural speech codecs.
-Traditional speech codecs rely on signal processing pipelines and carefully crafted design choices.
-For example, Opus \cite{valin2012opus} and EVS \cite{dietz2015overview} integrate techniques such as linear predictive coding (LPC), code-excited linear prediction (CELP), and modified discrete cosine transform (MDCT) to achieve efficient speech coding at various bitrates and sampling rates.
-However, these codecs often require relatively high bitrates to maintain quality, suffer from noticeable degradation at low bitrates, and are more vulnerable to noise.

-With the advancement of deep learning, data-driven end-to-end neural speech codecs have demonstrated significantly superior performance compared to traditional approaches.
-These neural codecs learn deep representations of speech in an adaptive manner, allowing them to capture essential information and eliminate redundancy even at low bitrates.
-As a result, they offer higher performance and have emerged as the dominant research direction in the field of speech coding.
-A central component of neural speech codecs is the learnable quantizer \cite{zeghidour2021soundstream,defossezhigh,kumar2023high,ai2024apcodec}.
+{With the rise of deep learning, end-to-end neural speech codecs now markedly outperform traditional methods.
+They learn adaptive, compact representations that retain essential information and remove redundancy even at low bitrates, making them the dominant direction in speech coding.} A central component of neural speech codecs is the learnable quantizer \cite{zeghidour2021soundstream,defossezhigh,kumar2023high,ai2024apcodec}.
 High quantization quality, reflected by the close alignment between the encoder features and their quantized counterparts, enables the decoder to generate higher-quality reconstructed speech.
-In early work, researchers proposed a vector quantization (VQ) method that utilizes a learnable codebook, where each feature vector is assigned to the codeword with the minimum Euclidean distance, allowing effective representation learning within a differentiable quantization process \cite{garbacea2019low}.
-Although this approach addresses the gradient continuity issue in neural network training, it often struggles with convergence and incurs high quantization distortion.
-To address these limitations, RVQ was introduced and successfully applied in building the neural speech codec SoundStream \cite{zeghidour2021soundstream}.
+In early work, researchers proposed a vector quantization (VQ) method that utilizes a learnable codebook, where each feature vector is assigned to the codeword with the minimum Euclidean distance, allowing effective representation learning within a differentiable quantization process \cite{garbacea2019low}. {Although this alleviates gradient-continuity issues, it often converges unstably and yields higher distortion.} To address these limitations, RVQ was introduced and successfully applied in building the neural speech codec SoundStream \cite{zeghidour2021soundstream}.
 RVQ connects multiple VQ modules in a residual manner by iteratively computing and quantizing the residual errors from previous quantization steps.
 Compared to single-VQ methods, RVQ further reduces overall quantization loss through this residual quantization process.

 Building on SoundStream \cite{zeghidour2021soundstream}, which is the predecessor of neural speech codecs with RVQ, researchers have introduced further improvements in model architecture and training strategies, leading to the development of impressive codecs such as EnCodec \cite{defossezhigh} and DAC \cite{kumar2023high}.
 Recently, we have also proposed improved strategies regarding the coding targets, motivated by the observation that directly coding speech waveforms requires multiple downsampling and upsampling steps, leading to high computational complexity.
 For example, we introduced APCodec \cite{ai2024apcodec}, which encodes and decodes the amplitude and phase spectra of speech, and further proposed MDCTCodec \cite{jiang2024mdctcodec}, which regards the MDCT spectrum of speech as coding target.
 By shifting the coding target from the waveform level to the spectral level, these approaches significantly reduce computational complexity while maintaining high reconstructed speech quality.